 The first order of business here is to distinguish fallacies from the cognitive biases we've already discussed.
 According to the dual processing model of mind, cognitive biases are specific examples of fast thinking--mental shortcuts that simplify the world for us to make it easier to understand.
 Recall that we discussed specific cognitive biases such as the in-group bias.

 Although fallacies and biases can both cause us to reason poorly, a fallacy is not just a mental shortcut but a full fledged (but failed) attempt at creating an argument.
 Another way to say it is that a fallacy is an attempted argument in which the premise doesn't prove, doesn't support, or isn't really relevant to the conclusion.
-To take us back to the language from the first lecture, fallacies make use of ethos (personal characteristics) and pathos (emotion), and more, rather than logos (reason).
+To take us back to the language from the first reading, fallacies make use of ethos (personal characteristics) and pathos (emotion), and more, rather than logos (reason).

 Fallacies are tricky because sometimes they seem like good arguments.
 If you are never introduced to fallacies, in fact, people using them might even sound clever.
-For example, in debates about God you often hear someone say, "But you can't prove that God doesn't exist, so he must exist."
+For example, in debates about God you often here someone say, "But you can't prove that God doesn't exist, so he must exist."
 If you didn't know any better, that might sound like good reasoning.
 The fallacy here is the misplaced burden of proof.
 If you make a claim (as is the case in a court of law), you better have evidence to back it up.
 Another way to say it is that you can't prove a negative.
-If someone claims that God exists, you'd better be able to back it up with some reasons or evidence.
+If someone claims that God exists, they had better be able to back it up with some reasons or evidence.
 After all, that person made a positive claim about the existence of something.

 This example also illustrates another important point: fallacies can sometimes be turned into arguments by slightly changing the premises or conclusion.
 Let's modify the above quote to say: "But you can't prove that God doesn't exist, so for all we know there may be some kind of higher power."
 In this case, the conclusion is not overdrawn.
 It's not necessarily unreasonable to discuss the possibility of a higher being given that we can't disprove such a being's existence (some might call it a weak argument, but I would still at least call it an argument).